barryyan0121/resume/README.md

 extract bold texts, since we would highlight the company names for the most times.
 However, when I checked in the resumes, many of them did not bold company names, so I had to find another approach.
-I then realized that all resumes have a section titled "Work Experience", either in upper cases or in lower cases.
-So I searched the strings for the keyword "Experience" or "EXPERIENCE", and extracted the following strings.
+I then realized that all resumes have a section titled `"Work Experience"`, either in upper cases or in lower cases.
+So I searched the strings for the keyword `"Experience"` or `"EXPERIENCE"`, and extracted the following strings.
 In this way, if the NER recognized company names in the education or skills section, we would be able to ignore them safely without doing additional works.